Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining: Related Work

 \subsection{Semantic-rich Graph Representation Learning}

-Graph representation learning has emerged as a key technique for the complex structures of networks with abundant attributes~\cite{DBLP:journals/debu/HamiltonYL17,DBLP:journals/tkde/CaiZC18,DBLP:journals/tnn/WuPCLZY21,zhou2020graph,DBLP:journals/tbd/WangBSFYY23}.
-Among existing node embedding methods, many have analyzed and utilized the great promise of random walks (RWs) in capturing the topological structures of graphs \cite{perozzi2014deepwalk,grover2016node2vec,dong2017metapath2vec,ivanov2018anonymous}.
-However, the above methods ignore the abundant attribute information surrounding the nodes and edges~\cite{mao2023hinormer}.
-Recently, Graph neural networks (GNNs) learn node representations through aggregating information from neighboring nodes on graphs~\cite{kipfsemi,hamilton2017inductive,yang2020relation}.
-However, most existing GNNs are established in a supervised learning setting, which requires abundant task-specific labeled data that may not be available in real-world applications~\cite{zhu2021graph,cooray2022graph}, and the embeddings that they learned are not generalizable across different downstream tasks~\cite{zhang2018link}, which has to be re-trained whenever applied to different graph tasks and datasets.
+Graph representation learning has emerged as a key technique for the complex structures of networks with abundant attributes~\cite{yang2020heterogeneous,cui2020adaptive,DBLP:journals/tkde/CaiZC18,mao2023hinormer}.
+Many existing node embedding approaches have explored and harnessed the significant potential of Random Walks (RWs) in preserving the graph topological structures~\cite{grover2016node2vec,dong2017metapath2vec,ivanov2018anonymous,li2021higher}.
+However, these approaches overlook the rich attribute information of nodes and edges on the graph~\cite{mao2023hinormer}.
+Recently, Graph Neural Networks (GNNs) learn node representations through aggregating content information from neighbor nodes while preserving the surrounding structure of graphs~\cite{kipfsemi,hamilton2017inductive,yang2020relation}.
+However, most current GNNs are trained within a supervised learning setting, which demands a large amount of task-specific labeled data and may not always be available in real-world scenarios~\cite{li2023towards,qian2020attribute}.
+Moreover, the learned embeddings often lack adaptability across different downstream tasks~\cite{li2021higher}, which have to be re-trained whenever applied to various graph applications.

-Although some studies tried to reduce the labeling effort by pre-training an expressive GNN model on unlabeled data with self-supervision methods (e.g., contrastive learning)~\cite{hu2020gpt,zhu2021transfer,jiang2021pre}, their performances in specific downstream tasks still relied much on the properly chosen self-supervision tasks and attribute encoders~\cite{zhang2023structure,sun2022gppt}.
+Despite the efforts to reduce reliance on labeled data through pre-training expressive GNNs through self-supervised methods (e.g., contrastive learning~\cite{zhang2023multi,li2023towards,jiang2021pre}), their effectiveness in specific downstream tasks still significantly depends on the appropriate choice of suitable self-supervision tasks and attribute encoders~\cite{liu2023hierarchical,sun2022gppt}.
 Therefore, there is still a lack of a uniform framework for generic graph mining across different tasks and datasets.